 WOMIN 3713 (1713) Women and Discipleship

 This course will examine the process of discipling women.
-This course will also examine the biblical principles that relate to issues frequently experienced by women and competencies necessary for effective discipling of women in crisis.
+This course will also examine the biblical principles that relate to issues frequently experienced by women and competencies necessary for effective discipling of women.
 Three hours.

 WOMIN 4373 (2373) Women's Issues